 The Supreme Court in Indo Unique noted that the objective of the Stamp Act was to secure revenue for the State which formed an important public policy consideration.
 This needs to be balanced with the competing public policy of minimising judicial intervention in the arbitral process.
 "Public policy" in the context of arbitrations and the Act refers to very narrow grounds - fraud or corruption, contravention of fundamental policy of Indian law, and conflict with most basic notions of morality or justice.
 These grounds are codified under Section 34 and Section 48 of the Act, which refer to setting aside of arbitral awards and refusal to enforce foreign awards.
-It has been held time and again by courts that a mere violation of a fundamental policy of law is required to set aside or refuse enforcement of an arbitral award on public policy ground.29
+It has been held time and again by courts that a mere violation of an Indian law will not qualify as a public policy ground.28 Contravention of a fundamental policy of law is required to set aside or refuse enforcement of an arbitral award on public policy grounds.29